YottaDB/YDBDoc/MessageRecovery/errors.rst

 NUM64ERR, Error: cannot convert VVVV value to 64 bit decimal or hexadecimal number

-All YottaDB Components Error: The entered value does not correspond to a valid decimal or hexidecimal representation of a 64-bit number.
+All YottaDB Components Error: The entered value does not correspond to a valid decimal or hexadecimal representation of a 64-bit number.

 Action: Enter an appropriate decimal value or hexadecimal value starting with 0X.